alauzon13/alauzon13.github.io/fake-detection/results.md

   </div>
 </div>

-Small datasets like this one are prone to overfitting.
-A model is overfit when instead of learning population-level characteristics, it simply memorizes the patterns in the provided training set.
-To boost the amount of data available, I implemented image augmentation -- which is when in addition to the original data, we include copies of images that have been stretched, flipped, rotated, shifted, etc. Augmentation is a common technique to improve model quality when data is limited.
+A model trained on a small dataset like this one is prone to overfitting, which is when a model simply memorizes patterns in the training set instead of learning population-level characteristics.
+To boost the amount of data available, for each image, several augmentations were created.
+Augemented images have some random combination of stretching, flipping, rotating, and shifting applied, boosting the amount of data available for training.

 ![aug](assets/augmentation-diag.png)